Addressing Global Poverty One Family at a Time

 Do you want to help?
 This brochure outlines skills needed and roles to be filled on the Microfinance Team.
 We welcome your support.

 For the the past few years, we have focused on projects with the NEO Fund in Nicaragua and India.
-See the UUCS-NEO report as of October 2022 for details on our successes.
+See the UUCS-Microfinance 2023-24 annual report for details on our successes.

 Our Successes